ephedrandrox/balek/docs/quickstart.md

 You may have to provide admin credentials for the certificate copy and or an email to the certbot.
 If all goes well, ./builds/digiscan/

-### Run:
+### Step 3: Run
-Start up the Balek containers in the background
+Start up the containers and run a Digiscan Instance

-    docker-compose -f ./builds/balek/docker-compose.yml up -d
+    docker-compose -f ./builds/digiscan/docker-compose.yml up -d

-### Stop:
+### Stopping:
-Stop the Balek containers
+Stop Digiscan and its containers

-    docker-compose -f ./builds/balek/docker-compose.yml down
+    docker-compose -f ./builds/digiscan/docker-compose.yml down

 ## Accessing Balek

-Once the containers are up and running you can access your Balek instance through [https://localhost/](https://localhost/)

-The built/minified interface will be found at [https://localhost/release/](https://localhost/release/)
+### Claim Instance
+ **Get Owner Claim Key**

+    docker-compose logs digiscan

+To present a QR code in the terminal that can be scanned from the iOS App.

+Once the device has taken ownership of the Digiscan Instance, it can be used to log in through a web browser.